stanford-oval/genie-cloud/README.md

 ### Step 5: the web frontend

-Finally, you can run the web frontend, by saying:
+Finally, you can run the web frontend in the same working directory, by saying:

 ```
-node ./main.js
+node ../main.js
 ```

 Again, a systemd unit file is provided, called `thingengine-website.service`.

+Note that most of web services require registered redirect URIs for the OAuth flow, a local web almond won't be able to configure and use them.